eldermoraes/quarkus-workshop-langchain4j/docs/docs/index.md

 - Use remote tools via the Model Context Protocol (MCP)
 - Connect with remote agents using Agent-to-Agent (A2A) communication
 - Design agentic systems using workflow and supervisor patterns
+- Deploy your AI-infused application to a Kubernetes instance

 ---